Epigenetics of human development: Function

 A single evolutionary purpose of imprinting is still unknown, since the mechanisms and effects seem to be so diverse.
 One hypothesis states that imprinting occurs in order to carry out the evolutionary goal of the parent, that being the differential partition of resources.
 The male seeks to provide maximum resources for his offspring so that his genes may be passed on successfully to the next generation, whereas the female must partition resources between all her offspring, and so must limit resources given.

 Another hypothesis states that imprinting may help protect the female from ovarian trophoblastic disease and parthenogenesis.
 Trophoblastic disease occurs when a sperm fertilizes an egg with no nucleus and a cancer-like mass forms in the placenta.
 Parthenogenesis occurs when an unfertilized egg develops into a fully functional organism that is genetically identical to the parent, who is female in the case of animals or both sexes, in the case of plants.
-This does not occur naturally in mammals.
-In most animals, especially mammals, uniparental inheritance of chromosomes is often lethal or results in developmental abnormalities, sometimes physically but often cognitively.
-Other hypotheses point to the function of imprinting as a way of establishing the proper amount of expression or functional haploidy, much like silencing the extra X-chromosome in females (see section on Barr bodies).
-Imprinting may help in the differentiation of cells by silencing pluripotency genes or other developmental genes.
-Supporting this hypothesis, imprinted genes have been shown to differ in their expression between tissue types in the same organism, pointing to divergent outcomes as a result of developmental events during embryogenesis.
-Regardless of whether there is a single purpose for imprinting, numerous studies have shown that a normal and functional organism cannot be made without the various imprinting mechanisms.